 Gateway to the northern Amazon and home to an array of attractions as eclectic as the city’s history and its people, Iquitos is a remarkable city — and not just because the only way to get there is by boat or by plane.
 Once you arrive, board a riverboat to your jungle lodge or continue on to Nauta to begin your Amazon cruise.
-Browse our destination guide below for essential facts, travel tips, and top attractions on an Iquitos tour.
+Browse our guide below for essential facts, travel tips, and top attractions on a tour to Iquitos.

 At A Glance

 There’s plenty to see and do in the jungle city of Iquitos.
 Explore the local floating market at Belen.
 Sail to Isla de los Monos for fun with mischievous monkeys.
 Swim with dolphins.
 Wander the city seeking out the architectural legacy of the early 20th century rubber boom.
 Visit museums or book a tour to learn more about indigenous Amazonian cultures.